dw-innovation/kid2-spot-frontend/src/content/tutorials/4-SPOT_glossary.md

 **Map Legend**: explanatory section at the bottom left corner of the map, explaining coloring of results that are displayed.

+**Bounding Box**
+The bounding box defines the extent of a geographic area.
+It is represented by two pairs of coordinates
+	The coordinates for the lower-left corner (minimum longitude, minimum latitude) The coordinates for the upper-right corner (maximum longitude, maximum latitude)

 **Actions**: Share, save or export results in KML (Keyhole Markup Language), a file format used to display geographic data in Earth browsers such as Google Earth.

 **KML** (Keyhole Markup Language) is a file format used to display geographic data in Earth browsers like Google Earth.
 It is an XML-based format for representing 3D geospatial data.